13B: Fear Has a New Address

+A web series with a similar theme called Dhootha written and directed by Vikram Kumar was released in 2023.
+Some have speculated that 13B and Dhootha exist in the same universe, while others have said that Dhootha is a standalone sequel to 13B.

 Plot

-Manohar moves into a new apartment, 13B, on the 13th floor with his family, fulfilling his life's biggest dream.
-But they encounter a series of small but strange incidents (such as milk getting spoiled), which are regarded as inauspicious by his family but shrugged off by an excited Manohar.
-The elevator in the apartment works for everyone in the building except Manohar, which bothers him.
+Manohar moves into a new apartment, 13B, on the 13th floor with his family.
+They encounter a series of small but strange incidents, which are regarded as inauspicious by his family but shrugged off by Mano.
+The elevator in the apartment works for everyone in the building except Mano, which bothers him.

-The women in the family get hooked on a new TV show Yavarum Nalam (Everyone Is Well, or Sab Khairiyat in Hindi).
-The show is about a family eerily similar to Manohar's who have also just moved into a new house as they have.
-As the serial unfolds, Manohar notices that the incidents that happen in the serial reflect what is happening to his family.
-He notices that his camera takes distorted pictures of him while he is in the apartment but not while he is outside the apartment.
-Things like his sister graduating, his wife getting pregnant, and later suffering a miscarriage are all also shown in the serial.
-Priya is saved by their longtime family friend and doctor, Dr. Shinde/Dr. Balu.
-The rest of the family remains oblivious to the similarities, and Manohar prefers it that way to avoid panic.

-Things take a turn for the worse in the serial, and Manohar becomes terrified that the same might happen to his family.
-He now wants to know who is behind the making of the TV show.
-He goes to the production company of the serial and asks about the serial Yavarum Nalam/ Sab Khairiyat.
-To Manohar's horror, he finds out that Yavarum Nalam/ Sab Khairiyat is a different TV reality show and realizes that the serial appears only in his house, every day at 1 p.m.
+The women in the family become hooked on a new TV show, "Sab Khairiyat" / "Yavarum Nalam" ("Everyone is Well").
+The show is about a family very similar to Mano's, who have also moved into a new house.
+As the show unfolds, Mano notices the incidents happening in the serial reflect what is happening to his family: his sister graduating, or his wife Priya getting pregnant and later suffering a miscarriage.
+Their longtime family friend and doctor, Dr. Balram, also known as Balu / Dr. Shinde, saved Priya.
+The rest of the family remains oblivious to the similarities.
+Mano goes to the production company of the serial to inquire about it.
+To his horror, he discovers that Yavarum Nalam / Sab Khairiyat is a different TV show.
+The serial that his family watches appears only in his house, every day, at 1:00 PM (13:00).

-One day Manohar finds their blind neighbour's dog trying to find something in the sand.
-Manohar stops the dog and takes it to its owner.
-Later that night, he asks his wife about the latest episode of the serial.
-She reveals the story to him of the neighbour's dog digging something, and the serial finishes for the day.